Roman-Kachmaryk/taxi-service/README.md

 1. Clone this project.
 2. Run the SQL scripts placed in `init_db.sql` (`resources` directory) to create a new DB schema and the respective tables.
 3. Create a connection to your database in the `ConnectionUtil` class (`/taxi.util`) by using your credentials.
 4. Configure TomCat.
-Use `/` as your application context.
+Use `/` as your application context path.
 5. You can now run this application by using a TomCat local server.